When are Village Board Meetings?

 * For driveway repairs, please contact non-emergency police that evening *

-How do get to the Village Hall, Police Department, Public Works, Water Department and Fire Department
+How do I get to the Village Hall, Police Department, Public Works, Water Department and Fire Department

 The Lynwood Municipal Complex address is 21460 Lincoln Highway in Lynwood.
-The complex is almost at the corner of Lincoln Highway and Glenwood Dyer Road just south of the Subway Restaurant.
+The complex is almost at the corner of Lincoln Highway and Glenwood Dyer Road.
 From Torrence Avenue you would need to go to Glenwood Dyer Road and follow it Southeast onto Route 30 and it will be on the left side of the street.
 From Illinois Route 394 take US 30 Lincoln Highway east to the complex.

 Your garbage should not be placed out for pick up prior to 7:00 p.m. the night before the scheduled pick up and the cans should be brought back by 7:00 p.m. on the day of pick up.
 All garbage should be neatly placed out in the parkway along the curb not in the street.
 One larger item may be placed out a week for pick up and all garbage should be in plastic bags or containers.

-What if I need to replace my recycling bin or container?
+What if I need to replace my\garbage container?

 Does the Village maintain the trees in the parkway?